August 30, 2022, by Matthew Lumley

 4. Get connected

 However, it’s not all about employers.
 It is a great way to meet students outside of your course.
-Immersing yourself in the University community could also provide opportunities with staff in your School, the Students’ Union or Widening Participation.
+Immersing yourself in the University community could also provide opportunities with staff in your School, the Students’ Union and/or Widening Participation.

 5. Prepare for the recruitment process